 - Organic acids

 This type of water contains 46 unique bioactive compounds, some of which have antioxidant properties.
 Among them, you will find minerals such as potassium and zinc, as well as calcium and manganese, which are good for your bones.

 Plant-derived compounds, such as phenolics, have immense biological effects and potential benefits for human health.

 The combination of vitamins, nutrients and polyphenols can be useful to promote the health of the thyroid and bones along with a preventative diet for diabetics.

-Homemade Maple Water
+Homemade Maple Water (How To Make It)

-By simply replacing coconut water with your own homemade maple water means you’re also reducing your carbon footprint.
 This is because bottled coconut water puts on a lot of miles before it gets to the shelf.